-The road widening under the Kerala State Transport Project (KSTP) will necessitate removal of large number of trees from the roadsides.
-The details of the tree removal from link 84 are described in the following Table 1.0.
+The Thiruvalla bypass road construction under the Kerala State Transport Project (KSTP) will necessitate removal of nine trees.
 The details of the tree removal are described in the EIA documents as well as in the Environmental Management Plans available for each corridor.